Aurangabad district, Maharashtra

-list of District Magistrate / Collector

 Geography

 Aurangabad District is located mainly in the Godavari River Basin and partly in the Tapti River Basin.
 The district is located between 19 and 20 degrees north longitude and between 74 and 76 degrees east latitude, covering an area of 10,100 km^{2}.

 Geology

 Geological formations

-Aurangabad District lies on the Deccan plateau and is covered by the Deccan Traps, which formed during the Late Cretaceous and Lower Eocene ages.
+Aurangabad District lies on the Deccan Plateau and is covered by the Deccan Traps, which formed during the Late Cretaceous and Lower Eocene ages.
 Thin alluvial deposits lie above the Deccan Traps along the major rivers.
 The basaltic lava flows belonging to the Deccan Traps are the only major geological formation in the district.
 The lava flows are horizontal, with each flow featuring two distinct layers.
 The upper layer consists of vesicular and amygdule zeolitic basalt, while the lower layer consists of massive basalt.

 Elevation and mountains

 The average height of southern portion of the district is between 600 and 670 metres.
 The district features four distinct mountains: